alexnguyen9/recipe-matcher/README.md

 `main_data.pkl` is the dataframe that contains the recipe title, ingredients, and instructions

 ## Step 2
-You can deploy the flask app locally by running:
+The flask requires the 3 previous pickle files first.
+You can then deploy the flask app locally by running:
  `python app.py`